Relm4/book/src/first_app.md

 ### Implement a component with `SimpleComponent`.

-The last step we need it to tell the computer how to initialize widgets and how to update them.
+The last step we need is to tell the computer how to initialize and update the widgets.

-All that's left to do is to implement the `SimpleComponent` trait for your `Model` that tells the computer exactly how its memory should be visualized.
+All that is left to do is to implement the `SimpleComponent` trait for your `Model`, which tells the computer exactly how to visualize its memory.

 Let's do this step by step.
 First, we'll have a look at the beginning of the trait `impl`.